Pages

 The song is also paired with a charming new video that tells the story of a lonely boy who finds friendship after discovering a 'buddy bench' in the park.
 What begins as a single connection soon grows, as additional children are invited to join in the fun.
 This sense of togetherness is beautifully mirrored in nature, with birds flocking together in the trees.
 The video concludes with both children and birds united in spirit, floating off into the distance to enjoy what we can only imagine is a happier future.

 "Buddy Bench" is a fabulous song because it delivers a meaningful message for children, through emphasising the importance of reaching out to peers who may be feeling lonely or unhappy.
-It is a song of friendship, hope, and kindness within the community.
+It is a song of friendship, hope and kindness within the community.
 This message matters, because not every child gets to enjoy recess, and sometimes all they need is a helping hand.
 If we all reached out just a little more, the world would undoubtedly be a happier place.

 The animation is superb, bursting with vibrant colours and imagery that perfectly complement the music.
 The inclusion of children playing hand-clapping games helps to mirror and amplify the track's percussive rhythms, creating a playful visual echo of the sound.